Grobobobo/WarOfTheChosenRebalanced/README.md

     or whatever is the equivalent with the git client tool you are using.

- 4. Obtain the LWOTC-R media assets (video, graphics and sound) from [this Dropbox link](https://www.dropbox.com/s/209rybpdl3khb26/lwotc-content.zip?dl=0) and unpack the resulting zip file into this project's *LongWarOfTheChosen* directory.
-The link is not up to date with assets added in LWOTC-R, so you will also need to copy over the *LongWarOfTheChosen/Content* directory from one of the released alpha builds.
+ 4. Obtain the LWOTC-R media assets (video, graphics and sound) from [this Dropbox link](https://www.dropbox.com/s/209rybpdl3khb26/lwotc-content.zip?dl=0) and unpack the resulting zip file into this project's *WarOfTheChosenRebalanced* directory.
+The link is not up to date with assets added in LWOTC-R, so you will also need to copy over the *WarOfTheChosenRebalanced/Content* directory from one of the released alpha builds.

  5. Set up the following environment variables:
     * `XCOM2SDKPATH` — typically &lt;path to Steam&gt;\steamapps\common\XCOM 2 War Of The Chosen SDK